ipvalverde/PipelineNet/README.md

 Install-Package PipelineNet.Unity
 ```

-## Migrate from PipelineNet 0.10 to 0.20
+## Migrate from PipelineNet 0.10 to 0.11

+### Changes to the `Finally` method

-In PipelineNet 0.20, `Finally` overloads that use `Func` have been made obsolete.
+The `Finally` overloads that use `Func` have been made obsolete.
 This will be removed in the next major version.

 To migrate replace:
 ```C#